-That is why prostate cancer is of growing concern.
+That is why prostate cancer is a significant health concern.
 Around the world, prostatic carcinoma causes significant global morbidity beyond stage 1 prostate cancer.

-Every year in the United States, more than 268,490 new cases are diagnosed, and 34,500 people die of prostate cancer.
+Prostate cancer is associated with significant annual diagnoses and related mortality in the United States, with reliable statistics supporting this fact.
+In the United States, more than 268,490 new cases are diagnosed, and 34,500 people die of prostate cancer.

 Also, in the UK, approximately 48,500 new prostate cancer cases are diagnosed annually.